 To disable/enable an address, return to the Addresses tab and select the Disable link to the right of the address you would like to enable/disable.
 All addresses that are disabled do not have the ability to send/receive mail.

-Please note: Additional ProtonMail addresses can be disabled/enabled; however, they can not be deleted from your account unless you delete the entire account.
+Please note: Additional ProtonMail addresses can be disabled/enabled; however, they can not be deleted from your account unless you contact our support.
 These addresses will remain reserved as if it were your original address.
 They also count toward your address quota seen in your Dashboard no matter if they are enabled or disabled.

 Custom Domain Addresses